sciZer0/7/v/README.md

 At best, such an extremely-deflationary nature of tokenomics should result in a great rise in the voting power of the Vote Token over time.</b></i>

 <h1>5 &nbspVoting System</h1>

 The Vote blockchain operates based on direct vote by token holders.

-This is a DAO-style blockchain leveraging all benefits and all the best practices of DAO culture.
+This is a DAO-style blockchain leveraging all benefits and all the best practices of the DAO culture.

 The blockchain’s democratic system consists of the following elements: